 What is the Master Novel Outline Tool?

 The Master Outlining and Tracking Tool is an Excel spreadsheet that helps writers organize their novel idea into a complete outline.
 It helps you progressively grow that singular idea step by step all the way to a full scene list.
 If you are an outlining writer by nature, you’ll love this tool.
 If you are more of a pantser, you might still use it.
-Once your novel is done, you can use this tool to help drive your synopsis creation and also to create your novel’s emotional intensity map and do corrections during the editing phase.
+Once your novel is done, you can use this tool to help drive your synopsis creation and create your novel’s emotional intensity map and do corrections during the editing phase.

 The latest version of this tool has been designed in Excel 2016.
 It should function correctly in Excel 2013 and 2010 as well.
 I can’t vouch for Excel 2007.
 If you read this and try the tool on Excel 2007, please tell me if it works.
 Same for Excel on Mac – no idea if it works since I don’t have access to a Mac.
 If anyone could test it, please post your findings.
 Thanks!